streem/pbandk/README.md

 **Package**

-The package is either the `kotlin_package` plugin option or the package set in the message.
+The package is either the `kotlin_package` plugin option, the `java_package` plugin option or the package set in the message.
 If the `google.protobuf` package is referenced, it is assumed to be a well-known type and is changed to reference `pbandk.wkt`.

 **Message**